ThePython10110/ExchangeClone/README.md

 ### PLANS/TODO FOR v7.0 (see dev branch for current progress)
 [ ] Achievements/advancements/awards
-[ ] Textures from ProjectE/ProjectExpansion (I wanted this for a while, but I couldn't figure out how to get permission until I saw [this tweet](https://twitter.com/MercuriusXeno/status/1662203934713212932) from the creator of Equivalent Exchange)
+[ ] Textures/sounds from ProjectE/ProjectExpansion (I wanted this for a while, but I couldn't figure out how to get permission until I saw [this tweet](https://twitter.com/MercuriusXeno/status/1662203934713212932) from the creator of Equivalent Exchange)
 [ ] Improvements to tools (mostly only in MCL at the moment)
     [x] Wear bar for charge level
     [x] Charge levels match ProjectE (both in number and in range)